 occupational therapist (OT)

+Daily living, working smarter and safety.
 An occupational therapist focuses on helping you do the things that fill your day more safely, more efficiently, and with less effort.

 Rather than asking you to push harder, an OT helps you work smarter by adapting how tasks are done and how environments are set up to match your current abilities.